riceissa/issarice.com/drafts/spaced-repetition.md

 but i don't think i've entered anything i actively disagree with. and i'm not sure i should, but it seems like that could combat some sort of confirmation bias problem.

+# reframing getting a card wrong

+is it really a bad thing to get a card wrong in anki? normally one thinks "i got this card wrong, oops, i am forgetting".

+but it seems to me that another way to think about this is "wow, nice, anki saved me again. without it, i definitely would have forgotten this fact forever. but thankfully, i am forced to return to it."